 Welcome to the 2021–2022 season of Harmonia!
-Subscriptions for the six-concert mainstage series (which represent a savings of 20% over single-ticket prices) are now on sale.
+Subscriptions for the five remaining concerts in mainstage series (which represent a savings of 20% over single-ticket prices) are now on sale.

 First off, to be 100% clear: yes, “Harmonia” is the new name of “Orchestra Seattle and the Seattle Chamber Singers.”
 You’re in the right place!
 So what harmonious offerings do we have for you this season?
 Everything from major oratorio works (Brahms’ German Requiem, Handel’s Messiah, Bach’s St. Matthew Passion) to rarities that you might never hear anywhere else (Hubert Parry’s Elegy for Brahms and William Grant Still’s Poem for Orchestra), plus some brand new music written during the pandemic.

 Our theme for this season is “Renewal,” and it’s about more than just the new name.
 This season is about renewing our relationship with music, exploring its edges and boundaries, and leaving ourselves open to what it has to teach us.
 And to maximize everyone’s safety along the way, we’re instituting a new health and safety policy.
 You can read the details below, but put simply: to attend in person this season, you’ll need to be vaccinated.

 But there’s good news for those of you who not quite ready to come back to the concert hall: we’re offering a streaming option for (almost) all of our concerts this year.

 Saturday, October 9, 2021 • 7:30 p.m. • First Free Methodist Church

 Tess Altiveros, soprano • Sarah Mattox, mezzo-soprano

 Brendan Tuohy, tenor • Anton Belov, baritone

 Mason Toast of the Town

 White Psalm 46